- 1 How journalists write

 How journalists write

 Journalists usually describe what they write as stories.
 They’re storytellers and they want their readers to read their work.
-If they don’t, what was the point of writing it?
+If they don’t, what is the point of writing it?

+So, if you plan to send out a press release to promote your business, you’re a citizen journalist writing news stories for a website or blog, or a student thinking of going into journalism, you’ll need to know what makes your story newsworthy.
 Before you even begin to write a press release, think of your intended readers.
 Ask yourself for whom you are writing and what makes your announcement a news story worth publishing.
 Your local newspaper or broadcast editor will have a clear idea of his target readership.
 But what else makes a ‘good’ story?
+What’s worth covering and what is not?

 The essential element of a story is that it’s new.
 It must be timely and immediate.
-So your press release must answer the question, “Why now?”
+So the first question to ask, “Why now?”

 News gets out of date quickly; it’s timely if it happened recently.
 But how recently?
 That depends upon the publication cycle of the news medium in which you want your story to appear.
 On a television rolling news channel events that happened during the past half hour are timely.
 In a monthly journal events that took place over the past 30 days are timely.
 Stories that are out of date are dismissed as “stale news”, and usually receive little attention.